|Nutritional Guidelines (per serving)|

 - 2 ounces cooked, diced bacon (optional)

-- If you want to, add washed, halved grapes 10 minutes before serving.
-Don't forget to remove the seeds if they have any.
+If you want to, add washed, halved grapes 10 minutes before serving.
+Don't forget to remove the seeds if necessary.